auth0/docs/articles/connections/passwordless/regular-web-app-email-link.md

 This will send an email containing the magic link.

-After clicking the link, the user will be signed in automatically in the application, and will be redirected to the `callbackURL` specified in the Auth0 constructor.
-You can follow any of the [Regular Web App Quickstarts](/quickstart/webapp) to see how to handle the authentication callback server side.
+After clicking the link, the user will be automatically signed in to your application and redirected to the `callbackURL` specified in the Auth0 constructor.

+**NOTE:** You can follow any of the [Regular Web App Quickstarts](/quickstart/webapp) to see how to handle the authentication callback on the server-side.